-The Year 8 Art curriculum focuses on building core skills: use of materials and technique, direct observation, contextual and historical study.
+he Year 8 Art curriculum focuses on building core skills: use of materials and technique, direct observation, contextual and historical study.
 As specialist Art teachers, we enable the pupils to work with a wide range of mediums.
 These include painting, ceramics, sculpture, printing, photography and textiles.

-The Autumn Term offers Year 8 pupils the opportunity to work on their own projects.
-For this, they will begin the project developing their observational drawing and photography skills.
-They will then develop their ideas using a range of mediums whilst inspired by other artists that relate to the theme.
+The Autumn Term offers Year 8 pupils the opportunity to work in a group to create a sculptural piece based on an environmental theme.
+They will begin the project developing their observational drawing and photography skills.
+They will then develop their ideas using a range of mediums inspired by other artists that relate to the theme.
 Following from this, they will create a personal outcome reflecting their findings.